sdesai1999/gradmlproject.github.io/index.md

 We trained a logistic regression model with the data we had available to us from Kaggle.
 First, we removed/replaced columns with string entries, as this would cause errors with our model.
 Then, we chose 10 features based on the data visualization on correlation mentioned earlier.

 We used a simple 70/30 train-test split to fit the model and then to predict.
-It ended up being 90% accurate in determining whether or not people would pay their loans on time.
+We have approximately 81K occurrences of class 1 (accepted loans) and 21K occurrences of class 0 (defaulted loans).
+This may indicate that our dataset for this experiment was biased.
+We’ll have to work to overcome this bias in the steps forward.

+This may also have resulted in significantly better classification for class 1 compared to class 0.
+Working with the current dataset, we have 79% precision for class 0 and 93% for class 1.
+We see that the overall accuracy of this model is pretty high ~90%.

 We plan on incorporating more types of ML models, including unsupervised learning, for our final report.